Shield with NIST SP 800-171

 Each control family then contains several specific requirements — each with an explanation (referred to as “discussion” in the publication).

-How does NIST SP 800-171 Map to ISO 27001 and NIST SP 800-53?
+How does NIST SP 800-171 map to NIST SP 800-53?

 If I comply with CMMC, will I be compliant with NIST SP 800-171?

-The Cybersecurity Maturity Model Certification (CMMC) is a relatively new cybersecurity standard created to ensure that non-federal organizations that contract with the Department of Defense have the appropriate cybersecurity practices and processes in place to protect CUI and Federal Contract Information (FCI) that resides within the organization’s environment.
 Anyone who conducts (or wants to conduct) business with the DOD will need to obtain the CMMC certification at the level that’s appropriate for the sensitivity level of the data being handled.
-There are five levels in Version 1.0 of CMMC, and each has a specific set of controls that will be in scope for a CMMC audit.
+There are three levels in Version 2.0 of CMMC, and each has a specific set of controls that will be in scope for a CMMC audit.

 NIST SP 800-171: Frequently Asked Questions

-NIST SP 800-171 rev 2 was released in February 2020.
-This version aimed to provide clearer guidance and more detailed expectations to help organizations better understand and implement the required security controls.
+Rev 3 was released in May 2024.
+This version aims to provide clearer guidance and more detailed expectations to help organizations better understand and implement the required security controls.

 Organizations implement NIST SP 800-171 by following these steps: